Charles Wertenbaker

 Charles Christian Wertenbaker.
 (11 February 1901 – 8 January 1955) was an American journalist for Time, and author.

 Career

 Wertenbaker was born in 1901, the son of American football coach Bill Wertenbaker.
+He studied at the Episcopal High School in Alexandria, Virginia.

 Wertenbaker worked for Time publications (Fortune, Life, and Time) from 1931 to 1948.
 In 1940, William Saroyan lists him among "associate editors" at Time in the play, Love's Old Sweet Song.